grafana/agent/docs/sources/flow/reference/components/loki.write.md

 Endpoints can be named for easier identification in debug metrics by using the `name` argument.
 If the `name` argument isn't provided, a name is generated based on a hash of the endpoint settings.

-The `retry_on_http_429` argument specifies whether `HTTP 429` status code responses should be treated as recoverable errors; other `HTTP 4xx` status code responses are never considered recoverable errors.
-When `retry_on_http_429` is enabled, the retry mechanism will be governed by the specified `backoff` configuration.

 ### basic_auth block